mjf1406/worksheet-generators/README.md

   - implement streaks for doing things, like material check every day, etc.
   - the teacher can upload an image to represent each student.
 - tool: Attendance based on user's local time zone and loads already input data every time it's clicked on the same day.
-- screen: In-class screen for teacher
+- screen: Teacher screen, in-class
   - quick access to randomizer, shuffler, create a timer -- all get pushed to the Classroom Screen
   - quick access to attendance, local chat, magnitext
   - quick access to each student to award/subtract points